ejscribner/couchbase-tutorials/tutorial/markdown/mobile/app-services-lp-audit-inventory/app-services-setup.md

 * When the documents window appears, you should see a listing of documents.

-* Change the bucket you are viewing to `projects` from the drop down list.
+* Change the bucket you are viewing to `projects` from the drop down list and the scope and collection to `_default`.

 * In the listing of documents look for a document and click on the `ID` link.